SerafDosSantos/MasteringBitcoinBook/README.md

+---

+### This is a fork and a subtree of [Mastering Bitcoin](https://bitcoinbook.info) by _Andreas M. Antonopoulos_ available on GitHub for free -> [https://github.com/bitcoinbook/bitcoinbook](https://github.com/bitcoinbook/bitcoinbook)

+### This fork offers an HTML render of the AsciiDoc files available at [serafdossantos.github.io/masteringbitcoinbook/](serafdossantos.github.io/masteringbitcoinbook/)

+---

 # Mastering Bitcoin

 Mastering Bitcoin is a book for developers, but the first two chapters cover bitcoin at a level that is approachable to non-programmers.
 Anyone with a basic understanding of technology can read the first two chapters and get a great understanding of bitcoin.